 The government argued that it was too late to challenge the decision to raise the state pension age to 65 because the law that brought in this change, was passed in 1995.

 Yvette GreenWay is founder of Anna Christian Campaigns and a trustee of SOS.
 SOS provides mental health support to women affected by the rise in state pension age.
 She says: “I think any woman born in the 1950s can take great heart from the result achieved last week.
 It’s a huge step forward.
 That ruling last week was vital in order to progress to a full judicial review.”

 What happens next?

-The full hearing will take place in early 2019.
+The full hearing will take place on the 24th and 25th May 2019.
 Papers must be lodged within 42 days of the preliminary hearing (so by January 18th).
 This will allow a proper examination of the arguments put forward by groups representing 1950s women, in particular Backto60 and OneVoice.